SegmentationFaults0/mutable_supercluster/README.md

 #### `updatePointProperties(point)`

 Updates the point in the cluster with the same id (according to `getId`) to the provided point.
-The location of the point (`point.geometry.coordinates`) should not be different, otherwise this method will throw an error.
+If the given point has no corresponding point in the cluster with the same id or the location of the point (`point.geometry.coordinates`) is not the same, this method will throw an error.

 ## Options